Dambo: Use

 More recently, they have been used for fish ponds and growing upland rice.
 Efforts to develop dambos agriculturally have been hampered by a lack of research on the hydrology and soils of dambos, which have proved to be variable and complex.
+The acidic soils of dambos have been noted by wildlife ecologists such as Fraser Darling to carry fewer grazers than other grasslands.

-Example
+Examples

-A dambo can be seen at (30 km south of Mansa, Zambia) in a forest reserve.
+A headwater dambo can be seen at (30 km south of Mansa, Zambia) in a forest reserve.
 Unlike in the neighbouring areas which have been cleared for farming and charcoal-burning, the dambo contrasts well with the undisturbed miombo woodland canopy.
 Headwater dambos have a branching structure like rivers.
 Most of the dambos have roughly the same width and form the same sort of pattern.